JackieInTheHouse/Front-End-Web-Development-Project/readme.md

 This is CTEC3905 Front-End Web Development Assignment

-The website is about my digital CV
+This website is about my digital CV

 ## index.html